rtCamp/docs.rtcamp.com/rtmedia/features/shortcodes/old-shortcodes/index.markdown

     [[bpmedia type="photos"]]

-If not specified, will display all types.
+If not specified, all media types are displayed.

 ### **title**

   * true(_default_)

   * false

-specifies whether the media title would be shown.
+Specifies whether the media title would be shown.

 ### **count**